Antabuse-123/root-me-api-wrapper/README.md

-# root-me-api-wrapper
+# root-me-API-wrapper
-A simple root me api
+A wrapper for the root me API